"if we save one life, we save an entire universe."

 exiles (2018) #1-12

-- the favorite amongst nate fans. in exiles, this nate never formed the young avengers, choosing to stay in his time period and get revenge on his bullies instead. however, things change when he is recruited by the mutant blink, and nate goes on a journey with the rest of the team that transforms him into the hero he's destined to be.
+- a favorite amongst nate fans. in exiles, this nate never formed the young avengers, choosing to stay in his time period and get revenge on his bullies instead. however, things change when he is recruited by the mutant blink, and nate goes on a journey with the rest of the team that transforms him into the hero he's destined to be.

-- warning: he suffers a little
+- warning: he suffers here

 avengers fairy tales issue 3